configcat/docs/website/docs/targeting/targeting-overview.md

 A *condition* is a logical expression that can be evaluated to true or false.
 There are three types of conditions: [User condition], [Flag condition (Prerequisite)], [Segment condition].
 For a targeting rule to match, all of its conditions must evaluate to true.
 More about conditions [here].

-### Value

-A *value* is the result of a feature flag or a setting.
-It can be a boolean, string, integer, or double value.

 ### Percentage options

 Percentage options are used to split users into groups that will receive a specific value for a feature flag.
 The groups are based on the ratio of the percentages.
 Percentage options are often used for A/B testing or phased rollouts.
 More about percentage options [here].

+### Value

+A *value* is the result of a feature flag or a setting.
+It can be a boolean, string, integer, or double value.

-### "To all users" value / Fallback value
+### "To all users" value

+This value is served if there are no targeting rules or percentage options defined for the feature flag.

+### "To all other" value

-A fallback value is a value that is served to users who are not matched by any targeting rule.
-Or serves as a fallback value if a [User Object] is not given.
+These values are served to users who are not matched by any targeting rule.
+Or they serve as a fallback value if a [User Object] is not given.

+### "To unidentified" value

 ### User Object